 # Meaningful engagement with industry/end-user partner organisations can involve:

 - cash-contributions from the partner organisation(s)

 - access to specialist equipment and supplies owned by the industry/end-user partner organisation(s)

 - access to a mentor in an industry/end-user organisation.

 The application must demonstrate:

-- how the success of the research will capture value for Queensland, including through adoption and/or commercialisation.
+- how the research findings will be translated into outcomes for Queensland, including through adoption and/or commercialisation

 Applications will be assessed in a competitive, merit based process against the program’s assessment criteria by panels comprised of members with scientific, research, and/or industry background.

 Applicants may be contacted during the assessment process to clarify information provided in the application and/or to request additional information to enable the appropriate consideration of the application.